CANDLE Shared Installation¶

 Modify only a single file whenever the CANDLE-compliance procedure changes (candle_compliant_wrapper.py).
 E.g., if the benchmarks used the minimal modification to the main

-variable; no need to edit each Supervisor workflow’sworkflow.sh
+$TURBINE_LAUNCH_OPTIONSvariable; no need to edit each Supervisor workflow’sworkflow.shfile

 We are currently getting CANDLE approved as user-managed software on